pmoraless/hamusic/README.md

 </p>

 ## Acknowledgments
-Special thanks is awarded to Professor Sarah Spence Adams and Fall 2022 CA's, who helped in finding resources for the project.
+Special thanks is awarded to Professor Sarah Spence Adams and the Fall 2022 CA's, who helped in finding resources for the project.

 ## Installation
 This project was developed for both conda-based python environments and UNIX-based environments.
 As such, we guarantee that all dependencies are UNIX tested, and that the core source code is compatible with the rendering interfacing on that OS.